Linzwcs/AFT/Readme.md

 ## Subjective Evaluation
-We performed evaluations on the prevailing Subjective Evaluation benchmarks, and the results are presented below:
+We performed evaluations on the MT-Bench and AlpacaEval 2, and the results are presented below:

 <table border="1">
-  <caption>Evaluation on <strong>MT-Bench</strong> and <strong>AlpacaEval 2</strong></caption>
   <thead>
     <tr>
       <th><strong>Model</strong></th>